AttackOnJasper/University-notes/psych253/psych253.md

 	- Try to construct a narrative from pieces of information (e.g. Kobe & women told different stories)
 - Dynamics
 	- Majority influence
-		- two-thirds rule: 2/3 before walking in -> 100% after
+		- two-thirds rule: 2/3 before walking in -> 100% after (Davies et al. 1975, 1977)
 		- **group polarization** everyone's arguments go more extreme (e.g. disagree -> more disagree)
+			- arised from group deliberation
 		- reassurance
 	- Minority Influence: only have impact if they are strong, consistent, forceful, self-confident
 		- A minority that faviors acquittal stands a better